Collective Bargaining Process: Federal

 - There are three subject areas of collective bargaining: mandatory, permissive and illegal.
 See Types of Bargaining Subjects.

 - Good-faith bargaining is evaluated based on a party's total overall conduct during the negotiations, both at and away from the bargaining table.
 Certain employer conduct is automatically defined as a refusal to bargain, such as unilaterally changing work conditions without first bargaining with the union, refusing to discuss mandatory subjects of bargaining and insisting on a nonmandatory subject of bargaining as a condition to reaching an agreement.
 See The Good-Faith Bargaining Requirement.

 - When a collective bargaining agreement expires, most of the terms of the contract survive the expiration of the agreement.
-An employer may not make unilateral changes without first bargaining with the union.
 See Expiration/Termination of a Collective Bargaining Agreement.